 - LEMF address: used to deliver the Interception Product.

-- Lawful Interception Identifier (LIID) used to associate the issued warrant with the Interception Product.
+- An LEA provided interception identifier may be used unchanged as the Lawful Interception Identifier (LIID) or converted to an LIID by the CSP.
+The LIID is then used to associate the issued warrant with the Interception Product.
+When converted to an LIID, the CSP provides the LIID to the LEA.

-LI_HI1 interfaces shall support the use of ETSI TS 103 120 [7] for communication of warrant information between the LEA and CSP.
+LI_HI1 electionic interfaces shall support the use of ETSI TS 103 120 [7] for communication of warrant information between the LEA and CSP.
 However, default configurations, information element formats and other parameters as defined in the present document shall apply regardless of generic default options specified in ETSI TS 103 120 [7].